Zeroing in on empty homes, China throws developers a lifeline

 By Koh Gui Qing

 This cannot be a cure-all for China's huge supply overhang.
-At the end of May, according to the National Bureau of Statistics, unsold residential floor space totaled 657 square kilometers - the most unsold space in at least two years, and covering an area nearly the size of Singapore.
+At the end of May, according to the National Bureau of Statistics, unsold residential floor space totalled 657 square kilometres - the most unsold space in at least two years, and covering an area nearly the size of Singapore.

 Repeated phone calls to the Erdos government went unanswered